fish fry Bengali style

 Three further consecutive meals out and I simply had to reinstate myself in the kitchen with a reassuringly fiddly though easy recipe.

-Fish fry Indian style is what I settled on – a traditionally deep fried, spicy, breaded fish fillet.
+Fish fry Bengali style is what I settled on – a traditionally deep fried, spicy, breaded fish fillet.
 In my kitchen, they would be grilled.

 So I changed into a comfy pair of shorts, took one last look at my fluorescent manicured fingernails and plunged into an assembly line of fish marinade and coatings.